Pim Fortuyn: Legacy

 Contemporary Dutch politics is more polarized than it has been in recent years, especially on the issues for which Fortuyn was best known.
 People debate the success of their multicultural society, and whether they need to better assimilate newcomers.
 The government's decision in 2004 to more strictly expel asylum seekers whose applications had failed was controversial.
 Fortuyn had advocated for a one-time amnesty for those asylum seekers who had resided in the Netherlands for an extended period.

 In 2004, in a TV show, Fortuyn was chosen as De Grootste Nederlander ("Greatest Dutchman of all-time"), followed closely by William of Orange, the leader of the independence war that established the precursor to the present-day Netherlands.
 The election was not considered representative, as it was held by viewers' voting through the internet and by phoning in.
 Theo van Gogh had been murdered a few days before by a Muslim, which likely affected people's voting in the TV contest for Fortuyn.
 The program later revealed that William of Orange had received the most votes, but many could not be counted until after the official closing time of the television show (and the proclamation of the winner), due to technical problems.
 The official rules of the show said that votes counted before the end of the show would be decisive, but it was suggested that all votes correctly cast before the closing of the vote would be counted.
 Following the official rules, the outcome was not changed.

-Right-wing politicians gained greater public influence after Fortuyn's death, such as former Minister for Integration & Immigration Rita Verdonk, the prominent critic of Islam, Member of the House of Representatives Geert Wilders who in 2006 formed the Party for Freedom (which became the second largest party in the House of Representatives in 2017) and Thierry Baudet, leader of the Forum for Democracy party.
+Right-wing politicians gained greater public influence after Fortuyn's death, such as former Minister for Integration & Immigration Rita Verdonk, the prominent critic of Islam, Member of the House of Representatives Geert Wilders who in 2006 formed the Party for Freedom (which became the largest party in the House of Representatives in 2023).
 These politicians often focus on the debate over cultural assimilation and integration.

+Between 2003 and 2004, Fortuyn's family donated the condolence letters, cards, objects and register books that were placed at various locations associated with Fortuyn such as his home, Rotterdam city hall, the Homomonument in Amsterdam, Media Park in Hilversum and the House of Representatives to the Meertens Institute.
+They are currently housed in the Institute's archive and can be consulted for research.

 Supporters of Fortuyn went on to set up the annual Pim Fortuyn Prize which is awarded to opinion makers, politicians or commentators who best convey the ideas of Pim Fortuyn.
-Winners have included Ebru Umar and John van den Heuvel.
+Winners have included Ebru Umar, John van den Heuvel and Belgian Prime Minister Bart De Wever.

+In 2012, exactly ten years after Fortuyn's murder, a section of the Korte Hoogstraat (city centre) of Rotterdam was renamed Pim Fortuynplaats.
+Around a thousand people attended the ceremony.

+In 2023, a meeting room was named after Fortuyn in the temporary House of Representatives which contains a memorial window.